CFM-GP: Unified Conditional Flow Matching to Learn Gene Perturbation Across Cell Types: Acknowledgements

 \section{Acknowledgements}

-This work was supported in part by Virginia Tech, the Department of Computer Science, and the U.S. National Science Foundation (NSF).
+This work was supported in part by Virginia Tech, the Department of Computer Science, and the U.S. National Science Foundation (NSF) under Awards \#2125798, \#2344169, and \#2319522.
 We gratefully acknowledge their support and resources that made this research possible.